RocketMobster/warpcorereports/README.md

 #### Presets vs Mission Templates vs Figure Bias

 - **Presets**: One-click combinations that set numbers and toggles (problem count, detail level, graphs on/off and count, humor) and a default figure bias.
 You can tweak after selecting; the preset badge will show "Modified".
 - **Mission Templates**: Content bias without changing your numeric controls.
 Incident favors systems like Deflector, Shields, EPS, SIF, Transporters and nudges charts to status/impact (bar, gauge, step, etc.).
 Survey favors Sensors/Subspace/Bussard and nudges charts to trends/distributions (line, scatter, heatmap, pie, radar).
+Maintenance focuses on routine systems diagnostics and preventive work.
+Shakedown emphasizes new systems testing and verification procedures.
 Reroll keeps the chosen template.
 - **Figure Bias**: A global nudge for chart type selection (Warp/EPS/SIF/Deflector/etc.).
 If a Mission Template is set, its nudges apply first; figure bias further refines the choice.
 "Auto" lets the generator choose based on each problem's system context.

 #### References & Canon Names